andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 ```

 ##### memo
 The `memo` function is used for memoizing functional components to prevent unnecessary renders.
-It's particularly useful when your functional component renders often with the same props, and you want to avoid re-rendering when the props.
+It's particularly useful when your functional component renders often with the same props, and you want to avoid re-rendering when the same props.
+React will memoize the component and only re-render it if the props or state change.

 ```Javascript
 import React, { useState, memo } from 'react';